Afterlife: Near death research

-Past Life Regression
+Past life regression

 Past life regression is a method that uses hypnosis to recover what practitioners believe are memories of past lives or incarnations.
 The technique used during past-life regression involves the subject answering a series of questions while hypnotized to reveal identity and events of alleged past lives, a method similar to that used in recovered memory therapy and one that, similarly, often misrepresents memory as a faithful recording of previous events rather than a constructed set of recollections.

-However, medical experts and practitioners does not agree with that the past life memory gained from past life regression are truly from past life, experts generally regard claims of recovered memories of past lives as fantasies or delusions or a type of confabulation, because the use of hypnosis and suggestive questions can tend to leave the subject particularly likely to hold distorted or false memories.
+However, medical experts and practitioners do not agree that the past life memories gained from past life regressions are truly from past lives; experts generally regard claims of recovered memories of past lives as fantasies or delusions or a type of confabulation, because the use of hypnosis and suggestive questions can tend to leave the subject particularly likely to hold distorted or false memories.

 Philosophy

 Modern philosophy

 There is a view based on the philosophical question of personal identity, termed open individualism by Daniel Kolak, that concludes that individual conscious experience is illusory, and because consciousness continues after death in all conscious beings, you do not die.
 This position has allegedly been supported by physicists such as Erwin Schrödinger and Freeman Dyson.

 Certain problems arise with the idea of a particular person continuing after death.
 Peter van Inwagen, in his argument regarding resurrection, notes that the materialist must have some sort of physical continuity.
 John Hick also raises questions regarding personal identity in his book, Death and Eternal Life, using an example of a person ceasing to exist in one place while an exact replica appears in another.
 If the replica had all the same experiences, traits, and physical appearances of the first person, we would all attribute the same identity to the second, according to Hick.

+Some philosophers have used Occam's razor to argue against the existence of an afterlife.